syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/custom-resource-generator.md

 documentation: ug
 ---

-# Custom Resource Generator (Essential JS 2)
+# Custom Resource Generator for Syncfusion ASP.NET Core

-Syncfusion provides an option to generate a selective controls script (JavaScript ES5) and styles by using the [`Custom Resource Generator`](https://crg.syncfusion.com/) (CRG) web tool.
+Syncfusion provides an option to generate a selective controls script (JavaScript ES5) and styles by using the [`Custom Resource Generator`](https://crg.syncfusion.com/) (CRG) web tool for ASP.NET Core components from v18.1.0.42.

 ![ej2 custom resource generator preview](images/custom-resource-generator-preview.png)

-## Search and select the control list
+## Search and select the component list

-Search and select the required Syncfusion controls from the CRG to generate specific set of control resources.
+Search and select the required Syncfusion components from the CRG to generate specific set of control resources.

 The Syncfusion ASP.NET Core UI controls can be categorized based on the below characteristics.

 * Injectable module supported controls
 * Injectable module non-supported controls

-`Injectable module supported controls` are rendered as treeview with checkbox format and the `Injectable module non-supported controls` are rendered as normal checkbox format in the CRG application.
+`Injectable module supported components` are rendered as treeview with checkbox format and the `Injectable module non-supported controls` are rendered as normal checkbox format in the CRG application.

 ![ej2 control categorization](images/controls-categorization.png)